-6. Royalty purchase liability
+Royalty purchase liability

 In November 2018, the Company entered into an Amended and Restated Purchase and Sale Agreement (Royalty Agreement), with Clarus IV Galera Royalty AIV, L.P., Clarus IV-A, L.P., Clarus IV-B, L.P., Clarus IV-C, L.P. and Clarus IV-D, L.P. (collectively, Clarus).
-Pursuant to the Royalty Agreement, Clarus agreed to pay up to \$80.0 million (the Royalty Purchase Price) in four tranches of \$20.0 million each upon the achievement of specific Phase 3 clinical trial patient enrollment milestones.
-The Company received the first tranche of the Royalty Purchase Price in November 2018.
+Pursuant to the Royalty Agreement, the Company received a cash payment of \$20.0 million in each of November 2018, April 2019 and February 2020 and is eligible to receive up to an additional \$20.0 million from Clarus based upon the achievement of a specific clinical milestone in the ROMAN Trial.
+The proceeds received have been recorded as long-term debt obligations.
+Interest expense on such obligation is imputed by estimating risk adjusted future royalty payments over the term of the Royalty Agreement which takes into consideration the probability of obtaining FDA approval.
+Other significant assumptions include adjustments to estimated gross revenues to arrive at net product sales from which a royalty payment can be estimated.
+The non-cash interest expense recorded increases the balance of the royalty obligation.
+The royalty obligation will be reduced when royalty payments are made, if any.